Dungyichao/Google-Cloud-Storage-and-Line-API/README.md

 ```
 Where addMessage is your function name.
 You can then find the function trigger URL in your Firebase Console (in tab Functions.
 URL would look like https://us-central1-projectname-3f2d0.cloudfunctions.net/addMessage)

-However, after you deploy, you might encounter error: Forbidden....when you try to call the URL of your functions from the browser.
+However, after you deploy, you might encounter error: Forbidden....when you try to call the URL of your functions in the browser.
 Please follow the following link to solve the problem
 https://lukestoolkit.blogspot.com/2020/06/google-cloud-functions-error-forbidden.html
 Go to the following link: https://cloud.google.com/functions/list .
 Select your project.
 Check the check box of the function which you encounter error.
 Click on ```ADD MEMBER```.
 In the new members field, type in "allUsers" and select the "allUsers" option.
 In the "Select a role" dropdown, select Cloud Functions then Cloud Functions Invoker.